-Baby eczema can look a little scary when the red, crusty patches show up on your baby's skin, often during their first few months.
+Eczema can show up as red, crusty patches on your baby's skin, often during their first few months.

-Yet, baby eczema is not only common, it's also very treatable, and many infants outgrow it.
+It’s common and very treatable.
+Many infants outgrow it.
 Not sure if your baby's itchy, irritated rash is eczema?
+Your doctor can tell you for sure.
 These questions and answers can help you understand what to look for.

 What Does Baby Eczema Look Like?